 Selecting the appropriate database for your REST API is crucial, and based on current trends, MongoDB is one of the most popular databases for web applications.
 MongoDB RESTful API is simple to set up and allows you to store and retrieve documents, making it great for Unstructured Data.

 Using Express JS as the backend web server with MongoDB as the document store is a common way of implementing the MongoDB REST API strategy.
 This approach conveniently links MongoDB’s Document Model to the JSON-based REST API payloads.
 You can use Express to build a backend middle tier that runs on Node.js and exposes REST API routes to your application.
 The Node.js Driver also connects the Express.js server to the MongoDB Atlas cluster.
-For this, you will need to install Node.js by following the appropriate guidelines mentioned here.
+For this, you will need to install Node.js by following the appropriate guidelines as mentioned.

 You will also need to sign up for MongoDB Atlas, which is a Cloud Database as a service.
 MongoDB Atlas offers a free sandbox environment that will allow you to focus on building your MongoDB REST API.
 Further, you will require a Code Editor like Visual Studio Code or Sublime Text.